List of Megami Tensei media

 Megami Tensei is a media franchise consisting mainly of role-playing video games primarily developed and published by Atlus.
-It began in 1986 with the novel Digital Devil Story: Megami Tensei, shortly followed in 1987 by a film adaptation and the game Digital Devil Story: Megami Tensei, which had two versions, one by Telenet Japan for home computers and one by Namco for the Famicom, the latter of which has since spawned several spin-offs and sub-series, such as Shin Megami Tensei, Persona and Devil Summoner.
+It began in 1986 with the Digital Devil Story novel trilogy, shortly followed in 1987 by a film adaptation and the game Digital Devil Story: Megami Tensei, which had two versions, one by Telenet Japan for home computers and one by Namco for the Famicom, the latter of which has since spawned several spin-offs and sub-series, such as Shin Megami Tensei, Persona and Devil Summoner.
 In addition to the console and computer releases, there are Megami Tensei mobile games, several of which are developed by Menue.
 (Note: Menue was known as Bbmf Corporation until 2010.)
 The series also includes additional media, such as anime series and films, manga, and a live-action television series, and has seen several music album releases.

 The series has several recurring themes, including demon-summoning, Japanese folklore, and the occult.
 Despite its thematic roots in Japanese culture and mythology, it has found a cult following internationally.